• Cake

 Spiced Vanilla Chai Cake

-Layers of fluffy, moist vanilla chai cake that's perfectly flavored with chai tea and a homemade chai spice mix.
+Layers of soft and moist vanilla chai cake that's perfectly flavored with chai tea and a homemade chai spice mix.
 Top it with vanilla chai buttercream for the ultimate Autumn flavor palette.

 Print Recipe Pin Recipe